 fee if you invest via any of the providers listed.
 These are non-advised services; if you're unsure, please seek investment

-Remember, the value of your investments can go down as well as up and you may get less than you invest.
-Tax rules may change in the future and whether particular tax rules benefit you, will depend on your individual circumstances.
+Remember, the value of your investment can go down as well as up and you may get back less than you invest.

-MoneyFarm Stocks and Shares ISA offers a personalised, hassle-free, tax-free investment solution.
-MoneyFarm crafts a tailor made portfolio suited to your profile and fully manages it on your behalf, so you don't have to.
-There is no minimum investment and fee goes from 0% to 0.6% with no extra costs, plus the first £10.000 are always managed free of charge.
+A Moneyfarm Stocks and Shares ISA offers a personalised, hassle-free, tax-free investment solution.
+Moneyfarm crafts a portfolio suited to your investor profile and risk tolerance, then fully manages it on your behalf, so you don't have to.
+There is no minimum investment and the one low management fee ranges from 0% to 0.6% with no extra costs.
+The first £10.000 of your portfolio is always managed free of charge.
 Regulated by the FCA and protected by the FSCS.
 Your capital is at risk.

 £20,000 managed free of charge for 1 year with code MFACT20K.